 Below is a quick checklist of crucial details that will make handling the legal affairs of a deceased person easier.
 I know it can be difficult, but some of these things have a deadline, so make sure that you reach out sooner rather than later:

 - Secure the deceased's personal property (vehicle, home, business, etc.).

 - Notify the post office.

-- If the deceased wrote an ethical will, share that with the appropriate parties in a venue set aside for the occasion.
+- If the deceased wrote a will, share that with the appropriate parties in a venue set aside for the occasion.
 You may even want to print it and make copies for some individuals.

 - Get copies of the death certificate.
 You'll need them for some upcoming tasks.

 - Notify the Social Security office.

 - Notify all banks of the death of the account holder to reduce fraud.

 - Take care of any Medicare details that need attention.